 A key component of our nonprofit therapy organization is a robust, fully HIPAA-compliant electronic medical records system, because we value your privacy and confidentiality.

 Andrea Gibson, MS, OTR/L

 Andrea has a passion for helping children and young adults reach their full potential.
-She especially loves working with children with sensory processing challenges, autism spectrum disorder, or behavioral difficulties.
+She especially loves working with children with sensory processing challenges, autism, or behavioral difficulties.
 As an autistic adult herself, her treatment approaches are informed by her perspective as a member of the autistic community, the neurodiversity movement, and positive autistic identity.